Source-It-Fresh/.github/profile/README.md

 # :ledger: Overview :
 **"A quiet regenerative evolution"** Why have we chosen that byline?

-**Regenerative** adjective (IMPROVING) - Relating to the improvement of a place or system, especially by making it more active or successful, or to making a person feel happier and more positive: - Cambridge dictionary
+**Regenerative** adjective (IMPROVING) - [Relating to the improvement of a place or system, especially by making it more active or successful, or to making a person feel happier and more positive]: - Cambridge dictionary

-**Evolution** is a process of continuous branching and diversification from common trunks.
-This pattern of irreversible separation gives life's history its basic directionality. — Stephen Jay Gould
+**Evolution** [is a process of continuous branching and diversification from common trunks.
+This pattern of irreversible separation gives life's history its basic directionality.] — Stephen Jay Gould

 **Do we really need an evolution of the food system?**